roboli/full-control/README.md

 A clojurescript Web UI DSL based on Om and Bootstrap.

-Take full control of your front end (user interfaces) development writing your code cleaner and faster.
+Take full control of your front end development writing your code cleaner and faster.

 ### Installation